sneha-afk/13s-docs-by-sneha/docs/make.md

 Hello World!
 ```

 What if I changed the code in my bar.c?
 I will have to recompile the program!
-But to be sure I am not compiling with anything old, I will use my cleaning utility target.
+But to be sure I am not compiling with any older object files, I will use my cleaning utility target.
 ```bash
 $ make clean
 rm -f *.o bar